-An IT career
+An IT Career

 Learning how to subnet (and how to subnet IPv6) fast and accurately is key to computer networking.
 As the name suggests, networking is all about connecting different computing devices to one another.
-Without this there would be no Internet.
+Without this, there would be no Internet.
 The Internet is simply a huge network of networks all connected together.

-When setting up a server, PC, or even a network printer you have to know how to assign an IP address and network mask.
-And if there are connection problems you will be responsible for noticing network configuration errors.
-Even certain programmers will need to be concerned with how TCP/IP works.
-Programmers who work on applications that use networking need to have at least a basic understanding of how devices connect to one another.
+When setting up a server, PC, or even a network printer, you have to know how to assign IP addresses and network masks.
+And if there are connection problems, you will be responsible for noticing IP network configuration errors.
+Even certain programmers must be concerned with how TCP/IP works.
+Programmers who work on applications that use network technology need to have at least a basic understanding of how devices connect to one another.

 Passing the CCNA

-If you want to learn more about networking and get the Cisco CCNA certification, we highly recommend the Cisco CCNA Gold Bootcamp as your CCNA training course.
+Download our Subnet Cheat Sheet for all the essential information you need to quickly perform subnet calculations in your head.If you want to learn more about networking and get the Cisco CCNA certification, we highly recommend the Cisco CCNA Gold Bootcamp as your CCNA training course.
 The CCNA is by far the most in-demand networking certification by employers, and the Gold Bootcamp is the highest rated Cisco course online.
 It has an average rating of 4.8 from over 30,000 public reviews: